 Unusual Options Activity Insight: Riot Blockchain

-On Friday, shares of Riot Blockchain (NASDAQ:RIOT) saw unusual options activity.
-After the option alert, the stock price moved up to $34.03.
+On Tuesday, shares of Riot Blockchain (NASDAQ:RIOT) saw unusual options activity.
+After the option alert, the stock price moved down to $31.32.

 "Out of the money" contracts are unusual because they are purchased with a strike price far from the underlying asset price.
 "Out of the money" occurs when the underlying price is under the strike price on a call option, or above the strike price on a put option.
 Buyers and sellers try to take advantage of a large profit margin in these instances because they are expecting the value of the underlying asset to change dramatically in the future.